 What are the requirements for teaching at a KIPP school?

 KIPP LA is always looking for excellent teachers.
-The primary requirement for teaching at a KIPP LA school is a belief in a very simple concept: that we will do whatever it takes to help each and every student develop the character and academic skills necessary for them to lead self-sufficient, successful, and happy lives.
+The primary requirement for teaching at a KIPP LA school is a belief in a very simple concept: that we will do whatever it takes to help each and every student develop the character and academic skills necessary for them to lead self-sufficient, successful, happy, and choice-filled lives.

 KIPP LA schools comply with all applicable state and federal laws, and state certification requirements.
 While many KIPP LA schools look for candidates with at least two years of prior teaching experience, several also have programs designed specifically for those new to teaching.
 Learn more.

 How can teachers apply to teach at KIPP?

 Potential teachers can apply to work in a KIPP LA school by visiting the Careers section of our website and following the instructions in the job posting.